 This prompt may sound intimidating at first, but it’s actually the perfect way to show the admissions team at Columbia that their next student body needs you.

 It’s not about whether or not Columbia is the perfect school for you.
-It’s about how you’ll fit in with the incredible difference-makers that are already attending Columbia.
+It’s about how you’ll fit in with the incredible community Columbia already has. .

 Columbia Supplemental Essay Prompt #2: Why Columbia?

-While this prompt’s word count maximum is still short (200 words), you’re at least able to express your ideas more thoroughly than a list allows.
+While this prompt’s word count maximum is still short, you’re at least able to express your ideas more thoroughly than a list allows.